haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 - floating point MUL & DIV is speculative at this point

 4th Version:
+- Add a LRU (Least Recently Used) or other form of caching to improve locality (currently just R/W directly to memory)

+4th Version:
 - potential to add a vector graphics unit
 ## Pipe stages